nhttp/webdocs/docs/request-event/wait-until.md

 This method tells the event dispatcher that work is ongoing.
 It can also be used to detect whether that work was successful.

-> Only support modern edge-runtime. `Nodejs` not supported.

 ### Example Cache Response

 ```ts